LAStools/LAStools/bin/las2iso_README.txt

   is needed.
 If it is not provided in the LAS header then it can be specified in the command line (-utm 14T or -sp83 OH_S).

+  For SHP file output the z coordinates are by default not stored as an attribute but as the PolylineZ value within the SHP file.
+  To create explicit attributes in a DBF file use '-odbf'.

   Optionally the contours can also be simplified, cleaned, and smoothed before output.